 Pheasants do not feed their chicks.
 Immediately after hatching, a pheasant chick starts pecking at seeds and insects on the ground.
 How might a behavioral ecologist explain the ultimate cause of this behavior?

-Pecking is the result of imprinting during a critical period.
+d.
+Pecking is a result of imprinting during a sensitive period.